Q. What is the difference between an MPA and an IMMA?

 Q. Once IMMAs are identified and filed, can they be changed?

 A. Yes.
-It is envisaged that IMMA identification will be an iterative process, e.g., it would be advantageous to revisit each region on a roughly decadal basis to review and evaluate each IMMA, adjust boundaries as needed as well as to add potential new IMMAs.
+It is envisaged that IMMA identification will be an iterative process, e.g., it would be advantageous to revisit each region to review and evaluate each IMMA, adjust boundaries as needed as well as to add potential new IMMAs.
+To address the concern that volatile environmental conditions including climate disruption, distributional changes in a population and improved ecological knowledge are likely to render original IMMA designations less useful and outdated, a region-based revision is built-in into the process which aims to recur every approximately 10 years.

 Q. Why are some IMMAs small and others large?